gccdevs/hub.gcc/readme.md

     and then execute the above two commands.

-3. Create API_KEY by running:
+3. Create API_KEY by running if there isn't a key:
     ```
     php artisan key:generate
     ```